slamora/brackets-wiki/Research:-Topcoat.md

 #Working prototype of Topcoat design applied
-In progress on [branch](https://github.com/adobe/brackets/tree/garthdb/topcoat-parity) on the public repo
+In progress on a [branch](https://github.com/adobe/brackets/tree/garthdb/topcoat-parity) in the repo.

 #Audit components needed from Topcoat components
 Here's what we need now: